← Back to Blog

 June: Prices Start to Climb

-Early June is still reasonably priced, but from mid-June onwards, prices rise steadily as the summer holiday season approaches.
-If your children are not yet school age, the first two weeks of June are ideal for Mediterranean holidays at moderate prices with excellent weather.
-Families with school-age children will find June still cheaper than July or August, but the savings are modest compared to May or September.
+Early June is still reasonable.
+From mid-June, prices start their steady march upwards as summer holidays approach.
+If your kids aren't school age yet, the first two weeks of June are your golden window -- Med weather with manageable prices.
+For families with school-age children, June's cheaper than July or August, but the savings are modest compared to May or September.

 July and August: Peak Prices